 Pooled Funds comprise the majority of the City's portfolio and include all operating funds and long term reserves.
 Investment strategies for pooled funds have as their primary objective to assure that anticipated cash flows are matched with adequate investment liquidity.
 The secondary objective is to create a portfolio structure which will minimize volatility while providing competitive yields on City funds.
 Daily liquidity for operations is required first.
-The current operating funds are used for day to day operating activities and, accordingly, require short term liquidity.
-Short term financial institution deposits, investment pools and money market mutual funds shall provide daily liquidity and may be utilized as a competitive yield alternative to fixed maturity investments.
 Reserves established in accordance with the City's cash reserves policy or designated for specific purposes and time frames may be invested for longer terms.